-This 'normal' electricity consumption may be attributed to two factors:
+This 'normal' electricity consumption may be attributed to three factors:

 - 1. Higher levels of occupation than assumed in the design - 2.
-Households bringing their existing, relatively inefficient, appliances with them; and, where new appliances were purchased, the capital cost being a higher priority than efficiency in use.
+Households bringing their existing, relatively inefficient, appliances with them; and, where new appliances were purchased, the capital cost being a higher priority than efficiency in use. - 3.
+Behaviours not aligned with the Passivhaus ethos.
+This may be because with very low gas bills, spending extra on electricity is of little concern.